nickjcroucher/gubbins/README.md

     * [Ancestral sequence reconstruction](#ancestral-sequence-reconstruction)

 ## Introduction
-Since the introduction of high-throughput, second-generation DNA sequencing technologies, there has been an enormous increase in the size of datasets being used for estimating bacterial population phylodynamics.
+Gubbins (Genealogies Unbiased By recomBinations In Nucleotide Sequences) is an algorithm that iteratively identifies loci containing elevated densities of base substitutions, which are marked as recombinations, while concurrently constructing a phylogeny based on the putative point mutations outside of these regions.
-Although many phylogenetic techniques are scalable to hundreds of bacterial genomes, methods which have been used for mitigating the effect of horizontal sequence transfer on phylogenetic reconstructions cannot cope with these new datasets.
-Gubbins (Genealogies Unbiased By recomBinations In Nucleotide Sequences) is an algorithm that iteratively identifies loci containing elevated densities of base substitutions while concurrently constructing a phylogeny based on the putative point mutations outside of these regions.
 Simulations demonstrate the algorithm generates highly accurate reconstructions under realistic models of short-term bacterial evolution, and can be run in only a few hours on alignments of hundreds of bacterial genome sequences.

 ## Installation
-Before starting your analysis, please have a look at the [Gubbins webpage](http://nickjcroucher.github.io/gubbins/), [manual](docs/gubbins_manual.md), [tutorial](docs/gubbins_tutorial.md) and [publication](https://academic.oup.com/nar/article/43/3/e15/2410982).
+Before starting your analysis, please have a look at the [Gubbins webpage](http://nickjcroucher.github.io/gubbins/), [manual](docs/gubbins_manual.md), [tutorial](docs/gubbins_tutorial.md), [plotting advice](docs/gubbins_plotting.md) and/or [publication](https://academic.oup.com/nar/article/43/3/e15/2410982).

 ### Required dependencies
 Phylogenetic software: